• Skip to primary navigation

 DIY Damp Proofing – An Easy Solution for Damp Proof Courses

-The old injection technique was hit and miss – even the ‘professionals’ struggled with blow backs, loss of fluid via fissures and the difficulty of getting a seal in crumbling masonry.
-Your only option then, as a private property owner, was to pay for a Damp Proofing Company to carry out the work, including the inevitable expensive replastering.
+Your only option then, as a private property owner, was to pay for a damp proofing company to carry out the work, including the inevitable expensive replastering.
 Now you can even obtain your own Product Guarantee Certificate after injecting your own damp proof course.

-The new generation of UltraCure DPC Creams have appeared and for the first time private individuals and developers, builders and DIY enthusiasts can reliably and cheaply inject their own chemical DPC.
 Small jobs are no problem – the cream arrives in clean, sealed plastic, disposable cartridges, ready to fit into a standard skeleton gun.
-Nothing could be easier to inject – drill the hole, blow out the dust, inject – it takes about 1 – 2 minutes per hole and anyone can do it!
+Nothing could be easier to inject.
+Simply drill the hole, blow out the dust and inject.
+It takes about 1 – 2 minutes per hole and anyone can do it!

 UltraCure 400cc Cartridge with Skeleton Gun